vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-export/dump-tool.md

 # Dump Tool

-Dump Tool is an off-line data dump tool that can be used to dump or count data with specified conditions.
+Dump Tool is an off-line data dumping tool that can be used to dump or count data with specified conditions.

 ## How to Get